fathomlabs/tagma/README.md

     - some way of visualising how thinking changes over time (NLP analysis of task descriptions?)
     - times completed vs missed for deadlines, durations and repetitions, total or over time
 - other
-  - sync with github issues
+  - sync with github issues, but can also work independently